CRUELTY/NEGLECT INVESTIGATIONS & RESCUES

 You can also participate in our new volunteer program, Hearts for Hounds.
 This group is dedicated to improving the quality of life for dogs living outdoors in Montgomery County.

-At a moment’s notice, the Humane Society of Greater Dayton will provide temporary shelter for pets in a safe and secure location, for families fleeing domestic-violence situations.
-The Safe Haven program protects pets from abusers and provides peace of mind for families seeking their own shelter and safety.
+At a moment’s notice, the Humane Society of Greater Dayton will provide temporary shelter for pets in a safe and secure location, for families fleeing domestic violence situations.

 If someone is in an abusive relationship and looking for a way to get out, we encourage them to contact a local advocacy center such as the Artemis Center or a domestic violence shelter such as YWCA Dayton.
 The Humane Society of Greater Dayton works directly with these organization to arrange temporary housing for a pet while an individual or family works to relocate and safely move away from the abuse.